-The next generation of Jacks Beans have been planted and will be available soon.
+The next generation of Jacks Beans have been re-homed!
+We will have more available next year

 Jack's Bean (Cherokee Trail of Tears)